-Wait a second — now that your swimming pool construction is finished, it’s time to make it truly part of your landscape, and there’s no better way to do that than with some artful planting.
+Wait a second — now that your swimming pool construction is finished, it’s time to make it truly part of your landscape, and there’s no better way to do that than with some outdoor greenery.

 First, a few “what not to plant” thoughts: Stay away from anything that drops too many blooms, has thorns or attracts bees and other unwanted wildlife.